The department is located in Schimmel/Conrades Science Center, seen here:

 The two General Physics Laboratories are equipped with PCs running Windows and Linux that are used for experiment control, data analysis, and report creation.

-Advanced students learn programming in a variety of languages and environments, including Fortran, C, LabVIEW, IDL, Perl, and Mathematica in order to run experiments, conduct simulations and perform data analysis.
-A newly purchased 10-node Beowulf computing cluster is available for student research projects.
+Advanced students learn programming in a variety of languages and environments, including Fortran, C, LabVIEW, IDL, Python, and Mathematica in order to run experiments, conduct simulations and perform data analysis.
+A 15-node Beowulf computing cluster is also available for student research projects.

-Other department facilities include a shop comprised of metal-working (lathe, milling machine) and wood-working (table-saw, scroll-saw, drill press) tools, a complete electronics lab, a darkroom, a Meade LX-200 and a Celestron NexStar GPS telescope, two Santa Barbara Instruments Group astronomical CCD cameras with research-grade photometric filters and a stellar spectrometer, and an Optec SP-3 astronomical photometer.
+Other department facilities include a shop comprised of metal-working (lathe, milling machine) and wood-working (table-saw, scroll-saw, drill press) tools, a complete electronics lab, a darkroom, a Meade LX-200 and a Celestron NexStar GPS telescope, two Santa Barbara Instruments Group astronomical CCD cameras with research-grade photometric filters and a stellar spectrometer, an Optec SP-3 astronomical photometer, and a high-purity germanium detector (with associated digital signal-processing electronics) for high-resolution gamma-ray spectroscopy measurements (see picture below).